unixsurfer/anycast_healthchecker/README.rst

 ***************

 Below are the default settings for all service checks, see `Configuring checks for services`_ for and explanation of the parameters.
+Settings in this section can be overwritten in other sections.

 :interface: lo
 :check_interval: 10